aptech/docs/docs/plotsetbarwidth.rst

 Remarks
 -------

+This function controls the width between groups of bars.
+In the case of one bar per group, this will control the distance between the bars.
+If more than one bar is drawn per label, then the bars assigned to a specific label will touch each other, but :func:`plotSetBarWidth` will control the distance between the outside of each group and the other groups of bars.

 When graphing without the use of a :class:`plotControl` structure, these settings may be chosen through the :menuselection:`Tools --> Preferences --> Graphics --> Profiles` menu.